-In accordance with Article 21.1 the official logo of the Event must not be used by a team or a driver unless prior permission has been given by the organisers.
+In accordance with Article 21.1 the official logos of the Event must not be used by a team or a driver unless prior permission has been given by the organisers.
+These logos include the outline of the Guia Circuit.

-49.2 All audio/visual rights are in accordance with the FIA regulations and trademarks and copyrights relating the Event are the property of the respective Event Organiser's.

-No in-car cameras may be fitted other than those required by the Organisers.
-This applies also to cameras attached in any way to the car or the driver, or the drivers equipment and no visual receiving device is permitted other than those provided by the organisation.

-- 49.3 All cars must have the starting numbers fitted as supplied by the organisers and without modification unless agreed by the organisers.
+- 50.2 All audio/visual rights are in accordance with the FIA regulations and trademarks and copyrights relating the Event are the property of the respective Event Organiser's. - No in-car cameras may be fitted other than those required by the Organisers.
+This applies also to cameras attached in any way to the car or the driver, or the drivers equipment and no visual receiving device is permitted other than those provided by the organisation. - 50.3 All cars must have the starting numbers fitted as supplied by the organisers and without modification unless agreed by the organisers.
 No additional material or advertising may be added to the start number panels.
-The outer sides of the front wing end plates and rear wing end plates must be left completely clear for the Organisers. - 49.4 The identification of the official tyre supplier must be displayed on both sides of the car plus forward facing as provided and required by the organisers.
-Any identification of a conflicting tyre company to the appointed official tyre company must be removed.
+The outer sides of the front wing end plates and rear wing end plates must be left completely clear for the Organisers. - The identification of the official tyre supplier must be displayed on both sides of the car plus forward facing as provided and required by the organisers.
+Any identification of a conflicting tyre company to the appointed official tyre company must be removed. - 50.5 The 'Macau' identification must be fitted to the barge boards.